Tito Horford: Personal life

 His other son, Jon Horford, played as a forward for the University of Michigan basketball team.
 He then transferred to Florida after his junior season.

+His youngest daughter, Maíra Horford, is a Brazilian professional basketball player.
+Now 28 years old, she plays at Unimed Campinas.
+She has played for Miralvalle, San Lazaro, San Jose, Sport, Ituano and Sesi Araraquara.
+In the current Campeonato Brasileiro de Basquete Feminino season, she has played 8 games and averaged 11.5 points and 4.9 rebounds.

 His brother, Kelly Horford, played at Florida Atlantic University from 1992 to 1996.